yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/lite-checkout-sdk-v12.md

       </td>

       <td>
-        * `actionForm`: Element for the Continue Payment button, which opens a modal for completing provider-specific payment steps.
+        * `actionForm`: Element for the `ContinuePayment` button, which opens a modal for completing provider-specific payment steps.
       </td>
     </tr>
   </tbody>